sjapanjots/AI_EDA_Assistant/README.md

-# 🐶🐱 Dog vs Cat Image Classifier using Deep Learning

-A convolutional neural network (CNN)-based deep learning model that classifies images of dogs and cats using TensorFlow and Keras.
+# 🤖 AI EDA Assistant

+A smart Exploratory Data Analysis (EDA) assistant that automates data profiling, visualization, and summarization using Python and AI-powered tools.

 ---

 ## 🚀 Project Overview

-This project demonstrates a simple deep learning workflow using a Convolutional Neural Network (CNN) to distinguish between dog and cat images.
-It includes data preprocessing, model building, training, evaluation, and prediction on custom inputs.
+This project is designed to assist data scientists and analysts by automating the most common EDA tasks.
+With just a few lines of code, the assistant can generate data summaries, detect nulls, display feature distributions, correlations, and offer insights using natural language.

 ---

 ## 💻 Tech Stack

 - **Python**
-- **TensorFlow / Keras** – For building and training the CNN
+- **Pandas / NumPy** – For data manipulation and statistical calculations
-- **OpenCV** – For image loading and preprocessing
+- **Matplotlib / Seaborn** – For plotting and visualizations
+- **Streamlit** – To build an interactive web interface
-- **NumPy / Matplotlib** – For array handling and visualization
+- **YData Profiling** – For automatic EDA reports
-- **Jupyter Notebook** – For development and experimentation
+- **scikit-learn** – For preprocessing and basic ML utilities

 ---

 ## 📄 What's Inside

+- `app.py`
+  The Streamlit application that powers the assistant.

-- `Dog_vs_Cat_CNN.ipynb`
+- `eda_tools.py`
-  Jupyter Notebook containing the full code for:
-  - Loading and preprocessing image data
-  - Creating and training the CNN model
-  - Evaluating accuracy and loss
-  - Making predictions on test data
+  Custom Python script for handling EDA logic and feature generation.

-- `dataset/`
+- `requirements.txt`
-  Contains training and test images of dogs and cats, typically structured as:
+  Python dependencies required to run the application:
   ```
-  dataset/
-    └── train/
-        ├── cats/
-        └── dogs/
-    └── test/
+  streamlit
+  pandas
+  numpy
+  matplotlib
+  seaborn
+  ydata-profiling
+  scikit-learn
   ```

+- `sample_datasets/`
+  Includes example datasets you can use to test the tool.

 ---

-## 🧠 How It Works
+## 🧠 Features

-1. **Data Preparation**
-   Images are resized and normalized.
-They are labeled automatically based on directory structure (`cats/` or `dogs/`).

-2. **Model Architecture**
-   A basic CNN with convolutional, max-pooling, and dense layers.
-Compiled with `binary_crossentropy` loss for binary classification.

-3. **Training**
-   Model is trained over multiple epochs, with accuracy and loss visualized using plots.

-4. **Prediction**
-   Custom images can be passed through the model to predict if it's a **dog** or a **cat**.
+- Upload CSV files and get:
+  - Dataset overview (shape, dtypes, missing values)
+  - Descriptive statistics
+  - Correlation matrix and heatmap
+  - Class balance checks (for classification tasks)
+  - Automated report using YData Profiling
+- Simple, interactive controls using Streamlit sidebar

 ---